 For an up-and-coming music act, or a band trying to build a following, there are few better avenues of free promotion than YouTube.
-Uploading a video to YouTube, which has more than 1 billion users, gives artists a huge audience, as well as insights about that audience.
+Uploading a music video to YouTube, which has more than one billion users, gives artists a huge audience as well as insights about that audience.

 Once you're signed in to your YouTube account, all you need to do to upload your video is click the Upload button on the top right of the page, add a description, and you're all set.
-Easy, right?
-In theory, yes.
+It's easy in theory.
 But there are some rules you should know before adding content to YouTube.